adlnet/github-webhook-observer-2021/README.md

 # 2021 Webhook Observer

-This server monitors Github webhooks and rebuilds project containers when new commits are made to their corresponding codebases.
+This project creates a small NodeJS service to listen for Github webhooks and rebuild project containers when their codebases change.

-It's designed around docker-compose projects and utilizes some of docker-compose's configuration to rebuild only the necessary comtainers that received changes.

-The webhook should be set to send PUSH notifications only.
+As this service will be listening for GitHub webhooks, some minor configuration is required and the webhooks themselves should be set to send PUSH notifications only.

 ## TL;DR